 Top of the page

 Your hand will hurt and may feel weak with some numbness.
 This usually goes away in a few days, but it may take several months.
-Your doctor may remove the large bandage, or he or she will tell you when and how to remove it yourself.
+Your doctor may remove the large bandage, or the doctor will tell you when and how to remove it yourself.
 In some cases, you may have a splint.
 If you have one, you will wear it for about 2 weeks.

 Your doctor will take out your stitches in 1 to 2 weeks.
 Your hand and wrist may feel worse than they used to feel.
 But the pain should start to go away.
 It usually takes 3 to 4 months to recover and up to 1 year before hand strength returns.
 How much strength returns will vary.

 The timing of your return to work depends on the type of surgery you had, whether the surgery was on your dominant hand (the hand you use most), and your work activities.